paretoux/paretoux.github.io/_prototypes/Tunnel.md

 layout: box-page
 ---

-Inspired by the [St George's COVID shield](https://paretoux.github.io/boxes/2020-05-11-covidshield.html), we designed the tunnel shape box with the a bendable thin polycarbonate sheet and the same base from our classic box model.
+Inspired by the [St George's COVID shield](https://paretoux.github.io/boxes/2020-05-11-covidshield.html), we designed the tunnel shape box with a bendable thin polycarbonate sheet and the same base from our classic box model.
 The tunnel shape box has the following advantages:

 * Quick assembly with no need of gluing
 * Easy to store and ship with maximum space efficiency